mienaikoe/ziyu/Chapters/3-9-Interlogue.md

 A sigh and a sniffle rattled the air as thi wiped a tear from hae face.

 "Whoever is listening to this...
-I want you to know that I am not afraid."
+I want you to know that I'm not afraid of what comes next."

 "My nather taught me to befriend my fear, so it doesn't betray me in my ignorance.
+But this time there's none to find.
 I know that I should be afraid.
-It would be ordinary to be afraid. but perhaps...
-I've had a long time to accept that this would happen."
+It's strange that I'm not.
+But I've had a long time to accept that this would happen.
+Only a fool would hope to be a hero for free."

 A high-pitched ringing sound snuck into the sound field.
 Hae binding pendant.